fastapi/sqlmodel/docs/tutorial/where.md

 {* ./docs_src/tutorial/where/tutorial005_py310.py ln[42:47] hl[44] *}

-And we get the younger one with an age in the database:
+And we get the youngest one with an age in the database:

 ```
 age=32 id=4 name='Tarantula' secret_name='Natalia Roman-on'